haingo-raz/React-quiz-app/README.md

 This demo only shows the game operations.
 It does not include the server created with Node.js and DynamoDB.
 [Quiz app](https://simple-math-app.netlify.app/)

+## About
+This project is a simple mathematics quiz app where users can register for an account, login, play games, and track their performance over time.
+The app includes problems involving addition, subtraction, division, and multiplication.

 ## Technologies used
 ### Client
 - ReactJS